-The AODA requires the review of each accessibility standard five years after it becomes law to determine whether the standard is working as intended and to allow for adjustments to be made as required.
+The Accessibility for Ontarians with Disabilities Act requires the review of each accessibility standard five years after it becomes law to determine whether the standard is working as intended and to allow for adjustments to be made as required.

-NOTE: If there is a conflict between a document that describes the Customer Service Standard regulation and the Customer Service Standard regulation itself, the Customer Service Standard regulation prevails.
-The proposed revised Customer Service Standard is representative of the work of the Committee and does not reflect the proposed direction of the Government of Ontario.
+NOTE: If there is a conflict between a document that describes the Accessibility Standard for Customer Service regulation and the regulation itself, the Accessibility Standard for Customer Service regulation prevails.
+The proposed revised Accessibility Standard for Customer Service is representative of the work of the Committee and does not reflect the proposed direction of the Government of Ontario.

 The purpose of the Accessibility for Ontarians with Disabilities Act (AODA) is to achieve an accessible Ontario by 2025 through the development, implementation and enforcement of accessibility standards that apply to the public, private and not-for-profit sectors.

 The government of Ontario developed accessibility standards to identify, remove and prevent barriers in key areas of daily living:

 All organizations with one or more employees in Ontario are required by law to comply with the AODA and its accessibility standards.

 The Accessibility Standard for Customer Service sets out requirements to achieve accessible customer service.